 - Short sale buyers will often be required to purchase the home as-is, so it's important to reserve the right to an inspection before agreeing to buy the home.

 A successful short sale means the seller's lender is willing to accept a discounted payoff to release an existing mortgage.
 Just because a property is listed with short sale terms does not mean the lender will accept your offer, even if the seller accepts it.
 That's because sellers need to qualify for a short sale.
 If their agent sells very few short sales, that's a red flag for your buyer.

 Be aware that the seller doesn't need to be in default before a lender considers a short sale; a lender may consider it if the seller is current, but the value has fallen.
 The seller may also owe more than the home is worth, so a discounted price might bring the price in line with market value, not below it.

 Check the Public Records

 Do your research before making an offer to purchase.
-Your agent can find out who is in title, whether a foreclosure notice has been filed, and how much is owed to the lender(s).
-This is important because it will help you to determine how much to offer.
+Your agent can find out who is in the title, whether a foreclosure notice has been filed, and how much is owed to the lender(s)—which is important because it will help you to determine how much to offer.

 Hire an Agent with Short Sale Experience

-An agent with experience in short sales will help to expedite your transaction and protect your interests.
+It's already less-than-ideal if the listing agent has never handled a short sale, but it's even worse if your own agent has no experience in that arena.
+You need an experienced short sale agent who can anticipate surprises, stop problems from happening, and help to expedite your transaction and protect your interests.
 You don't want to miss any important detail due to inexperience or find out your transaction is not going to close on time because no one bothered to follow up in a timely manner.